DFE-Digital/dfe-analytics-dataform/README.md

 - ```dataFreshnessDays``` - optional; if set, creates an assertion which fails if no Create, Update or Delete events have been received in the last ```dataFreshnessDays``` days for this entity.
 - ```dataFreshnessDisableDuringRange``` - optional; if set to ```true```, disables this assertion if today's date is currently between one of the ranges in ```assertionDisableDuringDateRanges```
 - ```materialisation```* - optional; may be ```'view'``` or ```'table'```.
 Defaults to 'table' if not set.
 Determines whether the ```entity_version```, ```entity_latest``` and ```entity_field_updates``` tables for this entity will be materialised by Dataform as views or tables.
 Recommended usage is to set this to ```'table'``` if these tables will be used more than once a day, or ```'view'``` if not to save query costs.
+- ```expirationDays``` - optional; integer number of days after which entity events for this table, or custom events with type, will be deleted.

 Each object within each table's set of ```keys``` determines how ```dfe-analytics-dataform``` will transform a field within a table in your schema.
 It has the following attributes:
 - ```keyName``` - name of the field in your database; mandatory